Shove It

 US Shove It CD album, US Shove It vinyl album, UK Heaven For Everyone 7" vinyl, UK Heaven For Everyone 12" vinyl

 This is the other version of the song recorded for Shove It.
 Roger sings the entire song, with Freddie singing back-up.
 The song feels lighter and mellower compared to both Freddie's version and the eventual Queen version.
-This version was also used on the video.
+This version was also used for the video.

 Stand Up For Love (Album Version) 4:20